cocos/cocos-docs/en/extension/ipc-workflow.md

 ## Recieve Message

-To recieve ipc message in main or renderer process, the easist way is define the `messages` field:
+To recieve ipc message in main or renderer process, the easiest way is define the `messages` field:

 ### Listening message in panel